najir/DSA/README.md

 Important updates and notes will also be found here as neccessary:

 ## Data Structures
-- Stack and queue use the same Node object for implementation, normally the stack would not be a doubly linked list.
-- A majority of these structures will require algorithms to complete their inserts/retreivals.
-So they will be incomplete until those are finished as well.
-- Dynamic Array is an unsorted array with O(N) insert/delete operations and is implement as an integer array
 ______________________
 ### Stack
 Standard stack implementation with a single head node that reference the next node in the form of a linked list.